QA-Team-lo/testing-infra/README.md

 - **DO NOT** share/expose login credentials outside testing team.
 Internal use only.
 - Inform @KevinMX if you changed your GitHub username, or create a new PR here.

-> ISCAS do network security scans every month.
-If you have ports exposed with weak passwords then good luck with that :)
+> If you have ports exposed with weak passwords then good luck with that :)
 >
-> As for those hosted at my house, I don't really care but PLEASE at least don't screw up my home network.
+> For those hosted at my house, I don't really care but PLEASE at least don't screw up my home network.

 ### Other notes

-The PVE host is using 4x SAS HDD RAID-5 setup, so do expect slow IO.

 For more notes check pinned messages in the Telegram group.